-As per WIRED, the popular social networking site Facebook is all set to launch Athena, its own internet satellite in early 2019.
+As per WIRED, the popular social networking site Facebook is set to launch Athena, its internet satellite, in early 2019.
 This is all part of the larger goal of Facebook of connecting billions of people who are offline.

 The report claims that Facebook has apparently filed with the US Federal Communications Commission (FCC) under the name PointView Tech LLC and the project is designed to “efficiently provide broadband access to unserved and underserved areas throughout the world”.

 Echoing the footsteps of Elon Musk’s Space X and Softbank-backed OneWeb, Facebook joins the bandwagon of the global players that refocused on increasing Internet accessibility through satellites in low Earth orbit.

 While we have nothing to share about specific projects at this time, we believe satellite technology will be an important enabler of the next generation of broadband infrastructure, making it possible to bring broadband connectivity to rural regions where internet connectivity is lacking or non-existent. – Facebook spokesperson regarding the Athena project

 However, to put into perspective a little hitch faced by Facebook till now, the former two similar projects aimed at bringing billions of underserved people around the world have not quite hit the bull’s eye, therefore making it all the more important to Athena to break the jinx and be an outright success story.

 Elegant Themes - The most popular WordPress theme in the world and the ultimate WordPress Page Builder.
 Get a 30-day money-back guarantee.
 Get it for Free

 Recently in June, Facebook had announced its decision to drop the plan of developing Aquila (high-flying solar-powered drones) that was made for providing internet to around 4 billion underserved people in remote and therefore technologically backward areas of the world.